Deploy real-time reporting (RTR)

 Create service users and database objects

 Generate passwords for each service user before running the scripts.
-Password generation can take several minutes.
+Password generation scripts can take several minutes to run.
 Do not use spaces, equal signs (=), or colons (:).
 These characters cause script execution failures.

-1. Create admin user: This user provides Liquibase permissions to maintain required database components for RTR and enable Change Data Capture on tables.
+1. Create admin user.
+Run 000-create_rtr_admin_user-001.sql from the NEDSS-DataReporting onboarding user creation scripts.
+This user provides Liquibase permissions to maintain required database components for RTR and enable Change Data Capture.
+Review the script and update the PASSWORD value before execution.

-4. Load data and enable Change Data Capture.
-This one-time step is required after all database objects are created in step 3.
+1. Load data and enable Change Data Capture.
+This one-time step is required after all database objects are created.

 SELECT name, is_cdc_enabled